Ir directamente al contenido principal

 I have to say, I enjoyed our conversation earlier!
 I’m excited about the possibility of working with [Contact’s Company Name] and assisting with [pain point].

-As promised, attached is additional information about [specific feature].
-Please let me know if you have any questions by replying to this email or giving me a call at [your phone number].
+As promised, I have attached additional information about [specific feature].
+Please reply to this email or give me a call at [your phone number] if you have any questions.

 Best,